Gerhard-Wonner/hello-world/README.md

 The user "Gere-uebt" added this line on a branch of his fork.
 Gerhard-Wonner added this line on his "main" branch.
 ("Gere-uebt" resolved the conflict while merging to the fork of "Gerhard-Wonner".
 He combined the changes of both main-branches.)
+The user "Gere-uebt" added this line on his fork and tries to convince the project owner to include it.
+Communication via GitHub-issue.